jrbart/checkpoint/README.md

 A monitoring service to track the status of services that you depend on!

-The application will run checks repeatedly (default every 3 minutes) and trigger and alert if the checks fails 3 times in a row.
+The application will run checks repeatedly (default every 3 minutes) and trigger an alert if the checks fails 3 times in a row.

 The check_point database consists of these tables: